-- 1. The emotional support provided has had an impact on behaviour at school. 'a 'You have created a welcoming and nurturing atmosphere where relationships are positive and pupils' behaviour is good.'
-Ofsted report 2017.
-Parents also tell us that the emotional support is having a positive impact on behaviour at home. - 2.
+- The emotional support provided has had an impact on behaviour at school.
+'Pupils know what is required of them to behave well .'
+Ofsted report 2022.
+Parents also tell us that the emotional support is having a positive impact on behaviour at home.
+'We are forever grateful to the school, pastoral care if fantastic' Ofsted report 2022.
 Intervention has been successful, annotated notes are used to show formative assessment and to track progress towards the children's individual targets.
-Termly pupil conferences, book looks and survey results strongly suggest that pupil premium children are happy and confident in school. - 3.
-No pupil premium child has been excluded from trips or residential due to cost. - 4.
+Termly pupil conferences, book looks and survey results strongly suggest that pupil premium children are happy and confident in school. - 2.
+No pupil premium child has been excluded from trips or residential due to cost. - 3.
 No child has been excluded from playing or learning at least one musical instrument.